carpentries-incubator/topological-data-analysis/_episodes/03-TDA-in-pangenomes.md

 - "Explore the change of gene families by varying the distance parameter"
 keypoints:
 - "Pangenomes can be described using TDA"
+- "Persistence simplices are related to the families of a Pangenome"
 ---

 ## Persistent approach to pangenomics